 Without an aquarium filter, your tank can quickly become a toxic environment for your fish.
 Bacteria, uneaten food, and fish waste accumulate in the water, creating high ammonia, nitrite, and nitrate levels.
 These compounds are highly toxic to fish and can ultimately lead to their death.

-Additionally, betta fish tank without a filter cannot remove debris and free-floating particles from the water, making it cloudy and unappealing.
+Additionally, a betta fish tank without a filter cannot remove debris and free-floating particles from the water, making it cloudy and unappealing.

 The lack of filtration also means that any beneficial bacteria colonies that may have developed in the tank may die off, making it even harder to create a healthy home for your fish.